How Does Copy Factor Into Your Business Processes?

 There are words in every facet of your business, though it’s understandable that when you think of business words, you likely only consider the copy you have to create for your marketing and sales materials.

-In this episode of the Talk Copy to Me podcast, I’ll chat about the important of copy that exists in your processes and how to be as strategic as possible for a business built on ease and great relationships.
+In this episode of the Talk Copy to Me podcast, Melissa Morris and I chat about all the copy that comes with your business processes and how to be as strategic as possible for a business built on ease and great relationships.

 Here’s what Melissa and Erin have to say about copy and your business processes